girishgr8/Covid19-India/README.md

 ## Contributing
 Open to enhancements & bug-fixes 😄

 ## Improvements
 - [ ] Add districtwise heatmap for each state
 - [ ] Convert to PWA

-**This project was developed to make best use of time and explore Chart.js library and SlackBot Integration**
+**This project was developed to make best use of time during Covid-19 Lockdown and explore Chart.js library, API calls and SlackBot Integration**

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/girishgr8/Covid19-India/blob/master/README.md) file for details